meshcloud/meshcloud-docs/docs/administration.landing-zones.md

 > Please note that landing zone quotas are currently only available for OpenShift & Kubernetes platforms.

-Limiting access to private cloud platforms is an important tool to keep control over the load on your platform and providing a fair share of resources to your customers.
+Limiting access to private cloud platforms is an important tool to keep control over the load on your platform and providing a fair share of resources to your workspaces.
 Therefore, private cloud platforms provide quotas to achieve this limitation.
 Defining these quotas is supported by meshStack per meshLandingZone.
-This provides maximum flexibility to Platform Operators to define quotas for their customers. meshPlatforms that support quota management will provide an according section when editing landing zones.
+This provides maximum flexibility to Platform Operators to define quotas for their workspaces. meshPlatforms that support quota management will provide an according section when editing landing zones.

 ![Landing Zone Quota](assets/tenants/landing-zone-quota.png)

 > Available quotas can be managed via the [Platform Quota Definition Screen](administration.platforms.md#manage-quota-definitions) that is available for each platform.
 > Currently Quota Management is only supported for OpenShift platforms.
 More private cloud platforms will follow.

 Quotas defined here will be applied as default quotas to newly created meshTenants.
-That way you can provide direct access to your customers with a limited scope.
-If customers require a higher quota, they can create a [Tenant Quota Request](./meshcloud.tenant-quota.md), which has to be [approved](./administration.tenants.md#tenant-quota-requests) by a Platform Operator.
+That way you can provide direct access to your workspaces with a limited scope.
+If users require a higher quota, they can create a [Tenant Quota Request](./meshcloud.tenant-quota.md), which has to be [approved](./administration.tenants.md#tenant-quota-requests) by a Platform Operator.